hbiom/DataViz_CT_CCR/README.md

 (Here we do not adressed issues about image preprocessing including intensity normalisation, noise and contrast ...).

-The job is quite easy on this dataset as all images are 512/512 pixels size with corresponding binary mask.
+The job is quite easy on this dataset as all images already have consistent 512/512 pixels size with corresponding binary mask.
 But do we have the same number of images per patients ?
 And do each patient have equal number of image/mask with and without tumor ?

 Lets see that, We just need to quantify the number of mask completely black (= no tumors).
 For futher purposed, we also create a function returning the index of images/mask with tumors.